Program Highlights and Events

 The year-long Provincializing Romanticism talk and workshop series brought together scholars of the global 19th century with an intention to move beyond the critical paradigms that privilege white Euro-American canon and agency.
 Launched by Arif Camoglu and co-organized with Tristram Wolff, the series was indebted to the efforts of a group of scholars in Romanticism known as the Bigger6Romantix, engaged with confronting the inequities that undergird the aesthetic and institutional dominance of capital-R romanticism.
 The series was launched on October 4th 2019 with a roundtable discussion between Northwestern Comparative Literary Studies faculty Rebecca Johnson, Tristram Wolff, and Rajeev Kinra, reflecting on the promises and possible shortcomings of Dipesh Chakarabarty's "Provincializing Europe" in enacting a politically vigilant study of literary translations and cultural encounters.
 The second event featured a talk by Professor G. S. Sahota (UC Santa Cruz) on October 17th 2019.
 Sahota's essay probed the conditions of intercultural fusion through a residually romantic German interest in Indian literature.
 On February 6th 2020, the series hosted a roundtable discussion between professors Nicole Spigner, Kelly Wisecup, Sarah Johnson (University of Chicago) and Isaiah Wilner (University of Chicago).
 The presentations and conversations included in this event centered the marginalized Black and Indigenous archives of the long nineteenth-century.
 While the pandemic disrupted the planning of future events in physical settings, the series continued to shine light on the obscured literary sources and itineraries of the global 19th century by holding virtual events through the Spring Quarter.
 These began with a Zoom dialogue between professors Bakary Diaby (Skidmore College) and Omar Miranda (University of San Francisco) on May 1st 2020.
 Focusing attention more broadly on Atlantic archives (Latin American and Black Atlantic), this collaboration addressed global and ethnoracial asymmetries that ground the field of capital R romanticism — both as a literary formation and as an academic subdiscipline — by drawing critical and comparative methodologies from critical race theory.
 Expanding on the spirit of this dialogue, the concluding event called for a radical re-evaluation of the 19th-century global literary landscape by shifting attention to its uncredited actors.
 Professor Marlene Daut's talk (University of Virginia), offered via Zoom on May 15th 2020, revisited the Haitian world of Romanticism to scrutinize the role of white supremacy in the enduring reluctance to recognize political and aesthetic influences of racialized subjects on Euro-American intellectual traditions.

-Comparative Literary Studies welcomes CLS Postdoctoral Fellow in Fall 2020, Jonas Rosenbrück!
-Jonas will teach the Comparative Literary Studies Senior Seminar (COMP_LIT 398) and Intro to Literary Theory (COMP_LIT 201) in 2020-21.
+Comparative Literary Studies welcomes CLS Postdoctoral Fellow in Fall 2021, Jonas Rosenbrück!
+In 2021-22, Jonas will teach the COMP_LIT 302: Law, Literature, and Question of Justice and COMP_LIT 200: Introduction to Literary Theory.

-CLS Undergraduate Student Awards & PrizesThe Distinguished Senior Essay was awarded to Camille Lopez-Silvero.
+CLS Undergraduate Student Awards & PrizesThe Distinguished Senior Essay was awarded to Name in bold.

 CLS Graduate Student Awards & Prizes

-The Best First Year Paper and Honorable Mention for Beiling Wu Prize in Writing awarded to Viola Bao ("World-alienation and Worldly Objects?
-On Hannah Arendt and Object-Oriented Ontology")
+The Best First Year Paper and Honorable Mention for Beiling Wu Prize in Writing awarded to Name in bold ("Title of Essay")

 Provincializing Romanticism - A Yearlong Workshop and Talk Series – Opening Discussion | October 4, 2019